elidoran/chain-builder/docs/README.coffee.md

     # run the chain with our context
     result = chain.run runOptions

-what it will do:
+What it will do:

 1. check the existence of the `message` property in the context
 2. alter the context's `message` property in fn1 and fn2
 3. print 'hello there, Bob' in function fn3
 4. return a result object which contains:

     result =
       result : true
       context: message:'Hello there, Bob'
       chain  : # ... the chain used to run it

-    # now let's cause a fail by not providing a message property.
-    # we'll reuse the above stuff, so delete the property.
+Now, let's cause a fail by not providing a message property.
+We'll reuse the above stuff, so delete the property, then call the chain again.

     delete context.message

-    # and call it again
     result = chain.run runOptions

-what it will do:
+What it will do:

 1. 'guard' will check for `message` in context and find it missing
 2. it will then call `control.fail()` with a reason
 3. chain returns a result object which contains:

     result =
       result : false  # fail() causes a false result
       context: {}     # the context which we provided and didn't change failed :        # info about the fail() call
-          reason: 'missing message' # the message given to fail() index : 0  # the index of the chain function which called fail() fn    : ...   # the guard function which called control.fail() }
-      chain: # the chain used to run it
+          reason: 'missing message' # the message given to fail() index : 0   # the index of the chain function which called fail() fn    : ... # the guard function which called control.fail() chain  :        # the chain used to run it

 ## Usage: Complex